Research

 Created in 1995, the Theory Pole is currently composed of five permanent members, both CNRS researchers and professors at the UCA, one (…)

-The Health-Environment Cluster draws on the knowledge and expertise of the LPCA to conduct fundamental research that is in tune with societal (…)
+The Health and Environment pole draws on the knowledge and expertise of the LPCA to conduct fundamental research that is in tune with societal (…)